1990 Atlantic hurricane season: Tropical Storm Marco

 As Klaus was dissipating, a new cold low developed over Cuba and developed down to the surface as a tropical depression on October 9.
 The depression emerged over the Straits of Florida, and quickly intensified into a tropical storm on October 10.
 After becoming a tropical storm, Marco steadily intensified and eventually peaked with winds of 65 mph.
 Marco headed towards Florida, and remained just offshore of the western coast and nearly made landfall near St. Petersburg, Florida, on October 12.
 However, Marco continued to interact with land, and weakened to a tropical depression before actually making landfall near Cedar Key, Florida, with winds of 35 mph.
 It rapidly weakened over land, and dissipated in Georgia later that day.
-Although it had dissipated, Marco added to the heavy rainfall already brought to the southeastern states by the remnants Hurricane Klaus.
+Although it had dissipated, Marco added to the heavy rainfall already brought to the southeastern states by the remnants of Hurricane Klaus.

 Although only a depression at final landfall, this was officially counted as a tropical storm hit on the United States as much of the circulation was on land before landfall in the area of St. Petersburg, Florida.
 In preparations for Marco, a tropical storm warning was issued for nearly the entire Gulf and Atlantic coast of Florida.
 In Florida, Marco caused flooding damage to houses and roads, in addition to producing tropical storm force winds across the state.
 However, Marco is more notable for the impact from the remnants, especially in Georgia and South Carolina, where rainfall from the storm peaked at 19.89 in near Louisville, Georgia.
 In combination with the remnants of Hurricane Klaus, Marco caused heavy rainfall in South Carolina, causing a dam to burst, leading to three fatalities.
 Several more fatalities were caused by the remnants of Marco and Klaus, and the system caused 12 deaths.
 It also caused $57 million in damage, most of it from damage or destruction of residences in Georgia.